kyleneideck/BackgroundMusic/README.md

   The sample code from Apple that BGMDriver is based on.
 - [Soundflower](https://github.com/mattingalls/Soundflower) - "MacOS system extension that allows applications to pass audio to other applications."
-- [WavTap](https://github.com/pje/WavTap) - "globally capture whatever your mac is playing—-as simply as a screenshot"
+- [WavTap](https://github.com/pje/WavTap) - "globally capture whatever your mac is playing—-as simple as a screenshot"
 - [eqMac](http://www.bitgapp.com/eqmac/), [GitHub](https://github.com/nodeful/eqMac2) - "System-wide Audio Equalizer for the Mac"
 - [llaudio](https://github.com/mountainstorm/llaudio) - "An old piece of work to reverse engineer the Mac OSX user/kernel audio interface.
 Shows how to read audio straight out of the kernel as you would on Darwin (where most the